RobotLocomotion/drake/drake/doc/faq.rst

 Drake tells me I don't have Simulink 3D Animation Toolbox, but I'm sure that I do!
 ==================================================================================

 You might have to actually tell MATLAB to install the tool, running ``vrinstall`` in MATLAB.
-On windows, use ``vrinstall -install editor``.

 .. _faq_undefined_symbol-sincos_stret: